5.3.4 Adoption Support

 Where there is an urgent need for support, the support can be provided before a Plan is drawn up but the above procedure should then be followed as soon as possible.

 Financial support is intended to supplement existing means of support available to adoptive parents and the child or children being adopted.
-Adopters should be advised to seek appropriate advice from relevant agencies (e.g. Welfare Rights) regarding entitlements to benefits, tax credits and allowances, and these should be taken into account when considering amounts of financial support.
+Adopters must be given advice or entitlements to employee's rights to leave and pay, benefits, tax credits and allowances, and these should be taken into account when considering amounts of financial support.

 The circumstances in which provision of financial support may be paid are as follows: